 The causes of depression include complex interactions between social, psychological and biological factors.
 Life events such as childhood adversity, loss and unemployment contribute to and may catalyse the development of depression.

 There are effective psychological and pharmacological treatments for moderate and severe depression.
 At Positive Wellbeing Psychology, our psychologist has a special interest in the treatment of depression.
 Our practice provides psychological treatments such as behavioural activation, cognitive behavioural therapy (CBT) and interpersonal psychotherapy (IPT).

-Our warm and compassionate psychologist adopt a holistic approach in the assessment of depression by assessing biopsychological factors and the severity of the depression.
+Our warm and compassionate psychologists adopt a holistic approach to the assessment of depression by assessing biopsychological factors and the severity of the depression.
 When depression is more severe, our psychologists will explore a combination of depression treatment options in a safe and supportive therapy setting.

 When beneficial our psychologists will write a letter to your referring GP to request a medication review for a combination of psychotherapy and antidepressant medication such as selective serotonin reuptake inhibitors (SSRIs) or tricyclic antidepressants (TCAs).
 Make an online enquiry today for depression treatment with one of our highly skilled Melbourne psychologists.